rkitover/vimpager/markdown/vimcat.md

 vimcat [options] file1 [file2 ...]

 # DESCRIPTION

-cat's a file to stdout, syntax-highlighting it using vim as a backend.
+Prints a file to stdout, syntax-highlighting it using vim as a backend.

 On GitHub: <http://github.com/rkitover/vimpager>